exploreforce/leylaAI/documentation.md

 *   `chat-review/page.tsx`: The "All Chat Sessions for Review" page.
 This page was fully converted to the dark theme, including its layout, header, empty state, individual session cards, statistic cards, last message preview, and action buttons.
 It was rebranded (`alt` for logo updated from "ElysAI" to "Leyla AI", `src` updated from `/branding/ElysAI.png` to `/branding/LeylaAI.png`).
 Emojis were replaced with Heroicons (`DocumentTextIcon`, `ChatBubbleLeftRightIcon`, `TrashIcon`).
 Stats card colors were updated to `elysPink` and `elysViolet`.
 *   `chat-review/[chatId]/page.tsx`: The detailed chat review page.
 This page was fully converted to the dark theme, including its layout, header, conversation history, swipe card for pending replies, and custom reply interface.
 Its colors were updated to the Leyla AI gradient scheme.
 During rebranding, the `alt` attribute for the logo was updated from "ElysAI" to "Leyla AI".
 The `src` for the logo was updated from `/branding/ElysAI.png` to `/branding/LeylaAI.png`.
 The container for "Reject" and "Accept" buttons was updated to be centered.
 The custom reply textarea is now pre-filled with the AI's suggested response when "Reject & Write Custom Reply" is clicked.
 *   `chats/page.tsx`: The "All Chat Sessions" page.
 This page was fully converted to the dark theme, including its layout, header, empty state, individual session cards, statistic cards, last message preview, and action buttons.
 It was rebranded (`alt` for logo updated from "ElysAI" to "Leyla AI", `src` updated from `/branding/ElysAI.png` to `/branding/LeylaAI.png`).
 Emojis were replaced with Heroicons (`DocumentTextIcon`, `ChatBubbleLeftRightIcon`, `ClockIcon`, `TrashIcon`).
 Stats card colors were updated to `elysPink` and `elysViolet`. **Recently updated to navigate to the `test-chat` page with the `sessionId` as a URL parameter, allowing the Test Chat to load existing session history.**
-*   `config/page.tsx`: The bot configuration page.
-It displays the form for updating the bot's configuration.
-This page was converted to the dark theme, including its layout and header.
-It was rebranded (`alt` for logo and `<h1>` title updated from "ElysAI" to "Leyla AI", `src` updated from `/branding/ElysAI.png` to `/branding/LeylaAI.png`).
-The `CogIcon` color was updated.
-White containers in the configuration screen were addressed.
+*   `config/page.tsx`: The settings page.
+Now includes tabs: "Bot-Konfiguration" and "Whatsapp Link" (NEW).
+The WhatsApp tab renders the `WhatsAppLink` component to show link status and QR code.
+The page is themed to the dark layout and uses Leyla AI branding.
 *   `globals.css`: Global CSS styles.
 Defined CSS variables for `dark`, `rouge`, `luxe`, `gold` and applied overrides for DayPilot.
 Later, `rouge`, `luxe`, and `gold` were replaced with `elysPink`, `elysViolet`, and `elysBlue` variables.
 All hardcoded color values and references to old color variables were updated to the new Leyla AI palette, affecting inputs, selects, textareas, buttons, and various DayPilot calendar elements.
 Comments were updated for Leyla AI branding.
 *   `layout.tsx`: The root layout for the application.
 It includes the main HTML structure and the `Inter` font.
 The root layout component was updated to set the global background to the deep dark theme color and to include the new DayPilot theme.
 It was rebranded (`title` metadata updated from `'ElysAI Management Centre'` to `'Leyla Suite'`).
 *   `mobile/page.tsx`: The mobile-optimized main page, possibly an alternative entry point for smaller screens or specific mobile functionalities.
 This page was rebranded (`<h1>` title and "ElysAI Config" link text updated to "Leyla AI").
 Its navigation links and colors were updated to the Leyla AI gradient scheme.
 *   `page.tsx`: The main dashboard page.
 It displays an overview of the application and provides links to the other pages, including a new link to the mobile-optimized view.
 The page was updated to use the new dark theme, rebranded (`alt` for logo, `<h1>` title updated to "Leyla AI"), and its logo size was increased.
 Emojis were replaced with Heroicons, and all text and button colors were updated to the Leyla AI gradient scheme.
 Main page containers were redesigned for fixed height, standardized button placement, and the "Configure Bot" container's detailed text was replaced with a minimalist icon badge.
 The logo `src` was updated from `/branding/ElysAI.png` to `/branding/LeylaAI.png`.
 *   `test-chat/page.tsx`: The test chat page.
 It displays the chat interface for testing the chatbot.
 This page was converted to the dark theme, including its layout and header.
 It was rebranded (`alt` for logo updated from "ElysAI" to "Leyla AI", `src` updated from `/branding/ElysAI.png` to `/branding/LeylaAI.png`).
 Emojis in navigation links were replaced with Heroicons (`ChatBubbleLeftRightIcon`, `DocumentTextIcon`).
 The header border color was updated. **Recently updated to accept a `sessionId` URL parameter and pass it to the `TestChat` component, enabling loading of existing chat sessions.**
+*   `whatsapp/link/page.tsx`: WhatsApp linking helper page.
+It now uses the reusable `WhatsAppLink` component to render link status and QR code.

 ##### `components`